Double Quantization: The Twist for double quantization

 It is now possible to see the following limits of the noncommutativity constants.
 The limit $\lambda\to0$ gives quantum mechanics with standard, i.e., commutative, configuration space.
-The limit $\hbar\to0$ gives the $\lambda$-Minkowski space we started with \emph{with a caveat}.
-The twist \eqref{newtwist} gives nontrivial commutations between $x^3$ and $p_i$, analogous to the ones between the $x$'s: \be [x^3,p_1]\,=\, i\lambda p_2,\qquad [x^3,p_2]=-i\lambda p_1\,. \ee These terms are necessary for phase-space coordinates to close a Lie algebra.
+The limit $\hbar\to0$ gives the $\lambda$-Minkowski space we started with\footnote{{The last term will not contribute to the commutators of the coordinates, nor (in the limit of small $\hbar$) to the product of general rapid decreasing functions because it is rapidly oscillating.}} \emph{with a caveat}.
+The twist \eqref{newtwist} gives nontrivial commutations between $x^3$ and $p_i$, analogous to the ones between the $x$'s: \be [x^3,p_1]\,=\, -i\lambda p_2,\qquad [x^3,p_2]=i\lambda p_1\,. \ee These terms are necessary for phase-space coordinates to close a Lie algebra.
 Indeed, starting form Eq.~\eqref{commrel1} and computing its commutator with momenta, one has \be [[x^3,x^1],p_2]\,=\,-i[\lambda x^2,p_2]=\lambda\hbar\,. \ee A simple calculation shows that, in order to satisfy Jacobi identity one has to impose~\eqref{newxp}.
 In the $\hbar\to0$ limit, while the commutators \eqref{newxp} survive, one can be content with just studying the spacetime noncommutativity, consistently ignore the commutators \eqref{newxp} and reduce to the $\lambda$-Minkowski spacetime model we started with.
 The commutators \eqref{newxp} are only needed if one wants to study the full phase space associated to $\lambda$-Minkowski spacetime.
 They appear in the $\hbar\rightarrow 0$ limit because we are taking the limit on the full phase space, but reduction to spacetime can be done consistently.

 The new twist \eqn{newtwist} provides the sought-for double quantization of both phase space and spacetime, with spacetime noncommutativity ruled by Eq.~\eqn{commrel1} and star product expressed in terms of the twist as usually done: \be (f\star g) ( x, p) \,=\, \mathcal{F} \triangleright(f, g)\,. \ee